-When in Sydney, for some catching a ferry to Manly is an every day commute; however for visitors it's also a scenic ride to beautiful Manly Beach waiting a short ride across the harbour.
+For some in Sydney catching a ferry to Manly is an every day commute; however for visitors it's also a scenic trip to beautiful Manly Beach a short ride across the harbour.
 As you arrive, take a leisurely stroll along the long beach promenade, soaking in the coastal vibes.
-At the south end of Manly lies Shelley Beach, a hidden gem for snorkelling enthusiasts.
-The underwater world here is a vibrant spectacle, teeming with marine life.

 After your meal, treat your taste buds to my vote for the finest ice cream in Australia at nearby Gelatissimo.
 It promises a sweet indulgence, making it a must-visit spot.